-The customer enters the requisition into E-Procurement: an administrator or financial secretary.
+The customer enters the requisition into E-Procurement: an administrator, financial secretary or PDSCC.
 The customer enters the requisition as a catalog/warehouse order or non-catalog/ special request orders.
 If a bid is not required, a purchase order is generated and issued to vendor.
 If a bid is required the buyer processes as Bid or RFP.